dataSPA/dataSPA-inspector/README.md

 [Inspector](https://data-star.dev/reference/datastar_pro#datastar-inspector)
 found in the Pro version of Datastar.

+The inspector will show the current state of dataSPA/datastar signals on the page and also show signal and element patch events received from the server.

 ## Usage

 To use the inspector, include the following script tag in your page `<head>`: